Cowaramup

 AreaSearch analysis of employment trends sees Cowaramup performing better than 90% of local markets assessed across Australia

-Employment opportunities locally may be limited, as indicated by Census data comparing working population to resident population.
-Over the 12 months to September 2025, employment increased by 6.6%, while labour force grew by 6.3%, reducing the unemployment rate by 0.3 percentage points.
-In comparison, Rest of WA saw employment grow by 1.4% and labour force expand by 1.2%, with a decrease in unemployment of 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Cowaramup.
-Over five years, national employment is forecast to expand by 6.6%, and over ten years by 13.7%.
-Applying these projections to Cowaramup's employment mix indicates local employment should increase by 5.2% over five years and 11.7% over ten years.
+Employment opportunities appeared limited locally based on Census working population vs resident population data.
+Between September 2024 and September 2025, employment increased by 6.5%, labour force grew by 6.2%, and unemployment fell by 0.3 percentage points.
+In comparison, Rest of WA saw employment growth of 1.4%, labour force expansion of 1.2%, and a 0.2 percentage point decrease in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Cowaramup's employment mix suggests local employment should increase by 5.2% over five years and 11.7% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment